Quantization of Binary-Input Discrete Memoryless Channels

-While the Quantization Algorithm can only be applied to discrete channels, it can be used to obtain good coarse quantization of a continuous-output channel, by first using fine quantization.
+While the \qa can only be applied to discrete channels, it can be used to obtain good coarse quantization of a continuous-output channel, by first uniformly and finely quantizing to $\Y$ levels.
 This can be illustrated for the binary-input AWGN channel with $\pm 1$ inputs and Gaussian noise variance $\sigma^2$.
-Fig.~\ref{fig:awgnquant} was created by first uniformly quantizing the channel between $-2$ and $+2$ with $I=500$ or $I=30$ steps.
-Then, the Quantization Algorithm is applied with $K=8$ quantizer outputs.
-The figure shows the $K-1= 7$ quantization boundaries when the AWGN channel was finely quantized with $I=500$ (solid line) and $I=30$ (dashed line).